-Louie Palu’s (b.
-1968, Toronto) project documents the vestigial legacies of the Cold War and the increased military presence in the Arctic today.
+Louie Palu’s project provides a window onto the evolving perceived state of the militarization in the North American Arctic, documenting the vestigial legacies of the Cold War and the increased military presence in the north today.
 The changes in the region are exacerbated by the many unknowns the Arctic faces, among them the warming of the planet.
 Over several years — from 2015 to 2018 — what began as a Guggenheim Fellowship evolved into an assignment for National Geographic Magazine.
-Taken as a whole, the series of photographs examines the growing geopolitical tensions and changing life around Inuit communities in one of the planet’s most extreme and challenging places.
+Taken a whole, the series examines the growing geopolitical tensions and changing life around Inuit communities in one of the planets most extreme and challenging places.

 Louie Palu’s work was supported by funding from the John Simon Guggenheim Memorial Foundation, National Geographic Magazine and Pulitzer Center.
 This exhibition is part of the Scotiabank CONTACT Photography Festival and is sponsored by Blake Goldring and Canada Company: Many Ways to Serve.